SeamusFinlayson/Bubbles-for-Owlbear-Rodeo/README.md

-# Bubbles for Owlbear Rodeo
+# Stat Bubbles Extension for Owlbear Rodeo

 Track hit points and armor class with Roll20 style bubbles using this [Owlbear Rodeo](https://www.owlbear.rodeo/) extension.